 The geoscience research I do is very strongly instrument-based: I examine unusual and sometimes difficult-to-measure tracers in rocks as a means of understanding large-scale dynamic and chemical processes in the Earth.
-Toward these ends I am involved as both a user and manager of the USF Center for Geochemical Analysis, which houses our ICP-MS and DC plasma emission spectrometry instruments; and I'm an original co-PI and core user of the electron microprobe/SEM facilities of the Florida Center for Analytical Electron Microscopy (FCAEM).
+Toward these ends I am involved as both a user and manager of the USF Center for Geochemical Analysis, which houses our ICP-MS and IC plasma emission spectrometry instruments; and I'm an original co-PI and core user of the electron microprobe/SEM facilities of the Florida Center for Analytical Electron Microscopy (FCAEM).

 The development and preservation of subduction-modified mantle wedge reservoirs can also be tracked using fluid-mobile tracers, as well as Li and Li isotopes, which are particularly sensitive to the modification of the mantle by alkali-rich slab fluxes.
 The creation of such mantle domains can best be studied during the initiation and cessation of subduction.
 Thus, I participated in the International Ocean Discovery Program's drilling Expedition 352, which sampled the full section of volcanic strata associated with the initiation of the Izu-Bonin subduction zone; and I have been involved in the study of volcanic rocks in Anatolia, where a subduction system shut down and transitioned into extension.